wp-plugins/cardoza-wordpress-poll/readme.txt

 = Version 34.04 =
 * Admin template changed from tabbed structure to  normal wordpress menu style.
 * Polish translation added (Translated by Robert Szymanski)
-* Provision for sutom CSS code included in the plugin.
+* Provision for custom CSS code included in the plugin.

 = Version 34.03 =
 * Admin css conflict with other themes and plugins is rectified now.